uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 You may notice that this rig doesn't have the helper labels, if you need these you can swap the **Complete XR Origin Set Up** for the **Complete XR Origin Set Up Variant** found in **Assets > VRTemplateAssets > Prefabs > Setup**

+## 7. Change the controllers

+Now that we have a rig, we can customise it, changing the appearance and altering the controls.

+<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=5521f875-99ec-4074-952b-b26100bf24dd&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Unity VR -XR rig" ></iframe>

-## 7. User Comfort - Cybersickness
+## 8. User Comfort - Cybersickness

 Users Can feel motion sickness when in VR, as a creator, it is your responsibility to minimise this as much as you can in your project.